Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Introduction

-However, existing anomaly detection methods still face two major challenges.
+However, existing anomaly detection methods still face several significant challenges.
 First, most of the existing anomaly detection methods \cite{DeepSVDD18,DeepSAD20,DevNet19} assume that normal data clusters around a single central prototype.
-However, real-world data often consists of multiple categories or subgroups \cite{DPAD24}, making this assumption overly simplistic, as shown in Figure \ref{fig:Multi normal prototypes}.
+This assumption oversimplifies real-world scenarios where normal data often comprises multiple categories or subgroups, as illustrated in Fig. \ref{fig:Multi normal prototypes}.
+Such methods struggle to capture the complexity and diversity of normal data, leading to potential misclassification of normal samples as anomalies \cite{DPAD24}.
 Second, existing methods always assume all unlabeled data are normal while they inevitably contain some anomalous samples.
 Due to the assumption, many studies \cite{FeaWAD21,DPAD24,DevNet19} directly employ large amounts of unlabeled data as inliers for model training to identify the distribution of normal data patterns.
-These methods are vulnerable to the presence of occasional anomalies (i.e., anomaly contamination) within the unlabeled data, and the detection accuracy rapidly declines as the proportion of mixed-in anomalies increases \cite{PreNet23,RoSAS23}.
+These methods are vulnerable to the presence of occasional anomalies (i.e., anomaly contamination)\cite{DeepAnomaly23} within the unlabeled data, and the detection accuracy rapidly declines as the proportion of mixed-in anomalies increases \cite{PreNet23,RoSAS23}.

 To address the problems stated above, we propose a reconstruction-based multi-normal prototype learning framework for weakly supervised anomaly detection.
 Different from existing reconstruction-based anomaly detection methods \cite{FeaWAD21}, we treat the normal samples and anomalous samples differently during the latent representation learning with consideration of the likelihood of each unlabeled sample being normal.
 To better estimate the likelihood of normal and detect anomalies, we propose to learn multiple normal prototypes in the latent space with deep embedding clustering and contrastive learning.
 Finally, we compute a comprehensive anomaly score with consideration of both the information of sample reconstruction and multiple normal prototypes.